SimShaker-for-Aviators/SimShaker-for-Aviators-Releases/README.md

 ## Bugs and feature requests
 Have a bug or a feature request?
 Please first search for existing and closed issues.
 If your problem or idea is not addressed yet, [please open a new issue](https://github.com/SimShaker-for-Aviators/SimShaker-for-Aviators-Releases/issues).

+## Support the project
+If you like to support the project please contact me on [discord](https://github.com/SimShaker-for-Aviators/SimShaker-for-Aviators-Releases#simshaker-community) or mail (simshakerforaviators@gmail.com)

+## I'm a sim addon developer and like to improve the SSA integration for my module
+Please contact me on [discord](https://github.com/SimShaker-for-Aviators/SimShaker-for-Aviators-Releases#simshaker-community) or mail (simshakerforaviators@gmail.com)

 ## SimShaker Community
 Get in touch with the developer and users around the world.
 Discuss ideas, get help and have fun:
   - Discord: https://discord.gg/jkadGQbNj3